-In a wok or a large nonstick frying pan, heat 1/2 tablespoon of the oil over high heat.
-When the oil is hot, add the bok choy and cook, stirring, just until tender-crisp, about 2 minutes.
+3. In a wok or a large nonstick fry pan, heat 1/2 Tbs. of the oil over high heat.
+When the oil is hot, add the bok choy and cook, stirring, just until crisp-tender, about 2 minutes.
 Transfer to a bowl.

-Add the remaining 1/2 tablespoon oil to pan.
-When hot, add the garlic and ginger and cook, stirring often, until fragrant but not browned, about 30 seconds.
+4. Add the remaining 1/2 Tbs. oil to the pan.
+When it’s hot, add the garlic and ginger and cook, stirring often, until fragrant but not browned, about 30 seconds.
 Add the beef to the pan and cook, tossing and stirring, just until no longer pink, about 2 minutes.

-Return the bok choy to the pan along with the sherry mixture and cook for 1 minute until heated through.
+5. Return the bok choy to the pan along with the sherry mixture and cook for 1 minute until heated through.
 If you like your food extra spicy, top with additional red chile paste.
-Serve right away.
+Serve immediately.
 Serves 4.

 Find more simple, nourishing recipes in our cookbook Good for You, by Dana Jacobi.